IsaFoster/DAT250/dat250-expass2.md

 ### Part 2
 As instructed in the tutorial, I created a new project, de.vogella.jpa.eclipselink.
 I did a few issues while trying to run the JUnit tests, continuously getting a javax.persistence error.
-In the end this was solved by updating openjdk.
+Eventually this was solved by adding maven dependencies manually and changing to a previous JDK version.
+I don't know why this error occurred, but the solution above solved the problem, so I could continue testing the database.
 This resulted in the following tables being created:

 ![image](pictures/picture3.png)